sidkak01/CatPurrfect/README.md

 npm run serve:ssr:CatPurrfect
 ```

 Once the server is running, open your browser and navigate to `http://localhost:5000/`.
-The application will automatically reload whenever you modify any of the source files.
+Create an account and get started adding and tracking your cats!

 Project Name: CatPurrfect